The EU ARC is resposible for the following tasks of direct relevance to the ALMA users:

 CASA Support: The ESO ARC also provides limited CASA support.

-Community Development and Outreach: The ARC nodes and CEO are responsible for outreach and training activities in their communities, including giving ALMA talks at local institutes, producing training material and hosting regular training events.
+Community Development and Outreach: The ARC nodes are responsible for outreach and training activities in their communities, including giving ALMA talks at local institutes, producing training material and hosting regular training events.